Skip to content

 Once configured, you can ask Claude Desktop / Cursor to use Engramia tools directly:

-"Use brain_learn to store this successful code with eval_score 8.5"
+"Use engramia_learn to store this successful code with eval_score 8.5"

-"Use brain_recall to find patterns similar to 'parse CSV and compute statistics'"
+"Use engramia_recall to find patterns similar to 'parse CSV and compute statistics'"

 The MCP tools accept the same parameters as the Python API — see API Reference for details.